Home Contact Us

 At this time, according to the Centers for Disease Control and Prevention (CDC), the risk to the general public is considered to be LOW.

 CCHD will promptly report any confirmed cases within Chambers County.
-Currently there are no confirmed cases of COVID-19 in Chambers County.
+Currently there are 17 confirmed cases of COVID-19 in Chambers County.